SuiteBee/aMazeGen/README.md

 5. Repeat from step 2 until the last row
 6. Moving from left to right
    - Remove vertical (right) walls separating cells of different sets
-   - If a wall was removed, join the sets of cells on the left and right
+   - If a wall was removed, join the sets of cells on the left and right (WHITE)
    - All cells in the bottom row should be a part of the same set

 ![ellers](https://github.com/user-attachments/assets/bb4c651a-6e11-495b-b59f-76ad523666fc)